-Starling is a persistent, lightweight work queue implemented in Ruby which talks the memcache protocol.
-I've recently started playing with it because I don't have the resource to look after, or the requirement for, a full blown service bus.
-Starling is easier to install and configure than ActiveMQ, but it's nowhere near as fully featured.
-Both have their place but a discussion of when and where to use them is outside the scope of this article.
+Starling is a persistent, lightweight work queue implemented in Ruby that speaks the memcache protocol.
+I have been playing with it recently because I don't have the resources to look after — or the requirement for — a full-blown service bus.
+Starling is easier to install and configure than ActiveMQ, though nowhere near as fully featured.
+Both have their place, but comparing them is outside the scope of this article.

-I knew that I wanted to use a message bus to turn synchronous requests into asynchronous requests, pushing work off to some background process somewhere.
-What I didn't know was the form that the message bus would take.
-If you're familiar with the Gang of Four patterns book you've probably picked out the pattern that I should use here, but to be honest I'm buggered if I know what it's called.
-SMQueue which I'm familiar with provides a nice abstraction that makes it easy to swap out the message bus implementation while the code remains identical.
-Lovely, but SMQueue doesn't come with an adaptor for Starling.
+I knew I wanted a message bus to turn synchronous requests into asynchronous ones, pushing work off to background processes.
+What I didn't know was which message bus I would end up using.
+If you are familiar with the Gang of Four patterns book you have probably already spotted the relevant pattern here.
+SMQueue, which I am familiar with, provides a clean abstraction that makes it easy to swap out the message bus implementation while keeping your code identical.
+The catch: SMQueue didn't ship with an adapter for Starling.

-"How hard," thought I, "would it be to implement a Starling adapter for SMQueue?"
+"How hard," I thought, "would it be to write one?"

 require 'rubygems'